 Climb to the highest point in the Cumberland Mountains!
 The High Knob Hellbender is an approximately 6.2-mile race that climbs more than 2,000 feet in elevation from its starting point in Norton, Va., the smallest incorporated city in the entire state, to the High Knob Observation Tower in the Jefferson National Forest.

 See below route directions and this Strava Course Map for more details.

 The elevation is 2,200 feet above sea level at the starting point behind the city’s municipal parking lot.
 Runners head northeast behind downtown to Coeburn Avenue where they turn right and continue to the Kentucky Avenue intersection.
 The route turns right onto Kentucky Avenue, and a few early climbs might seem like the ascent has begun, but the best is yet to come!
 Runners pass beneath U.S. 23 and begin climbing in earnest at the city’s Legion Park.
 Following a stout climb past the park, local landmark Benge’s Rock will be on the right.
 This is where the first aid station will be located.

-Farther up the road, runners pass by the entrance of Flag Rock, a city park named for an impressive overlook of Norton and the Virginia-Kentucky state line.
-The park is named after German immigrant Karl Matuszczyk who, in the 1920s, planted an American flag on a large rock outcrop beyond the overlook.
+Farther up the road, runners pass by the entrance of Flag Rock Recreation Area, a city park named for an impressive overlook of Norton and the Virginia-Kentucky state line.
 Following a few more twists and turns, runners reach the city reservoir where the second aid station is located.
 This is also the trailhead for the City of Norton’s Flag Rock Area Trails system, which is open to foot travel and mountain biking.

 Total elevation gain: 2,046 feet.